Skip to main content

 What is Government Interoperability Framework (GIF)?

-GIF is a template (reference model) of data models and rules for ensuring data interoperability and realizing efficient information sharing and information linkage, and the implementation data model * 2, core data model * 3, and core data parts * 4 are disclosed.
+GIF is a model of data models and rules (reference model) for ensuring data interoperability and realizing efficient information sharing and information collaboration.
+We have released an implementation data model * 2, a core data model * 3, and core data parts * 4.

 * 1: What is data?

-By preparing a consistent model from individual data items to the data model of the target object and preparing data according to it, a mechanism for interoperability of data involving organizations and fields can be prepared.
+By developing a consistent model from individual data items to the data model of the object and creating data based on it, we can develop a mechanism for interoperability of data across organizations and fields.

-* 2: What is the realization data model?
+* 2: What is the implementation data model?

-A data model for domain-specific data sets, such as government and smart cities, that can be defined by combining and customizing core data models.
+A data model for sector-specific datasets, such as government and smart cities, which can be defined by combining and customizing core data models.

-By composing the implementation data model based on the common model and parts, the interoperability is not damaged and the model can be used in the field.
+By structuring the implementation data model based on common models and parts, the model can be used in the field without losing interoperability.

 * 3: What is the core data model?

-This data model defines the basic data structure of core data (individuals, corporations, contacts, addresses, facilities, etc.) selected from personal data sets that are commonly referred to in various situations.
+A data model that defines the basic data structure of selected core data (individuals, corporations, contacts, addresses, facilities, etc.), such as personal data sets that are commonly referenced in various situations.

-A definition of the value format (format) for commonly used data items that appear in many data models, such as dates and addresses.
-It is defined using terms from the core vocabulary.
-The core vocabulary, which forms the basis of the common vocabulary base, defines vocabulary necessary for social activities, such as names and addresses, and is released on the Infrastructure for Multilayer Interoperability (IMI) for use by experts to ensure interoperability with overseas vocabularies.
-Users of GIFs can ensure the interoperability of the core vocabulary by referring to the core data model.
+This is a definition of the value format (format) for data items that appear in many data models and are commonly used, such as dates and addresses.
+It is defined using the terms of the core vocabulary.
+The core vocabulary is the basis of the common vocabulary infrastructure, and it defines the vocabulary necessary for social activities such as names and addresses.
+It is assumed that it will be used by experts to ensure interoperability with foreign vocabulary.
+It is published on IMI (Infrastructure for Multilayer Interoperability).
+GIF users can ensure the interoperability of the core vocabulary by referring to the core data model.

 Zip Download

-If you can't use GitHub, please download the complete set of materials.
+If you are unable to use GitHub, please download the entire document.

 FAQ